aeyaros/aeyaros.github.io/README.md

 # yaros.ae

 This repository contains my personal website.
-Here you will find links to my software projects, artwork and architectural designs, and my résumé and contact information.
+On it you will find my résumé and contact info, and links to my software projects, artwork, and architectural designs.